arangodb/spring-boot-starter/demo/README.md

 Found Character [id=1880, name=Ned, surname=Stark, alive=false, age=41]
 ```

-## Multiple entities
+### Multiple entities

-Now we want to find more than one entity.
-During the time when I watched Game of Thrones, I saw a lot of Starks dying, so
+Now find more than one entity.
+A lot of Starks die in Game of Thrones, so take a
-let's take a look who is already dead.
-For this we create a new instance of Character with `surname` `"Stark"` and `alive`
+look who is already dead.
+For this, you create a new instance of Character with
-`false`.
-Because we only need these two fields in our entity, we have to ignore the other fields in our `ExampleMatcher`.
+`surname` `"Stark"` and `alive` `false`.
+Because you only need these two fields
+in your entity, you have to ignore the other fields in your `ExampleMatcher`.

 ```java
 System.out.println("## Find all dead Starks");